 What is Breast Cancer?

-According to the American Cancer Society (ACS), the most common types of breast cancer are ductal carcinoma in situ (DCIS), invasive ductal carcinoma and invasive lobular carcinoma.
-In situ means that the cancer has not spread; cancer is classified as invasive if cancerous cells have spread into surrounding tissue.
+The most common types of breast cancer are ductal carcinoma in situ (DCIS), invasive ductal carcinoma and invasive lobular carcinoma.
+In situ means that the cancer has not spread.
+Cancer is classified as invasive if cancerous cells have spread into surrounding tissue.
+Metastatic breast cancer has spread elsewhere in the body.

 Who gets breast cancer?